 It was a Sunday when I was there so basically almost every establishment was closed.
 Apparently that’s how it is in Germany.
 Schildergasse and Hohe Straße, the best-known shopping streets in Cologne, felt like a ghost town!
 I was kinda bummed, but to look at the brighter side, it helped me save some money for a bigger purchase.

-At the end of Hohe Straße is the way going to Cologne Cathedral (Kölner Dom).
-Basically the main thing I need to see in this place.
+At the end of Hohe Straße is the way going to Cologne Cathedral (Kölner Dom) – basically the main thing I need to see in this place.
 From afar you will see the top of this huge cathedral peeking so it’s not really that hard to locate.
-And when you see it in its full glory, you can’t help but to be astonished with this very beautiful UNESCO World Heritage Site.
+And when you see it in its full glory you can’t help but to be astonished with this very beautiful UNESCO World Heritage Site.

 The construction of this Roman Catholic cathedral commenced in 1248, and parts of it are constantly being repaired and maintained as you can see from the photo above.
 It was hit with several bombs during World War II but wasn’t completely destroyed.

 The Cologne Cathedral is open daily but the closing time depends on the period of the year.
 From November – April, it’s open from 06:00 AM to 07:30 PM, while from May – October, it’s open from 06:00 AM to 09:00 PM.
-And if you’re up for some challenge, you can climb over 500 steps up the bell tower.
-Admission fee is €4,00 and the entrance is outside the cathedral, next to the main one, on the right side.

-Rimowa is founded by Paul Morszeck in Cologne, Germany, in 1898.
+The next day, I had to do my other mission here in Cologne – buy a Rimowa luggage!
+Rimowa was founded by Paul Morszeck in Cologne, Germany, in 1898.
 It is known for its lightweight, durability, maximum stability and iconic groove design.

 The reason why I wanted to buy here is because I get a tourist tax refund so technically it’s cheaper than in Singapore.
 And ultimately, I thought getting this luggage would be a perfect investment for traveling around the world!
 As I prepared for my next destination, I moved all my stuff into this much larger luggage, and left my old one in my hotel room.
 Traveling with a Rimowa luggage is definitely much easier!